310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Madara %}
-Yep, I’m all good.
+Yep, I’m aaall good.
 I can listen to what you have to say while I work on my motorbike, yeah?
 Although if it’s better that I pay full attention to you, then I’ll stop fiddling with my motorbike.
 {% endbubble %}

 {% bubble Chiaki %}